RektifyAI/adv-attack-analysis/ANN-application/README.md

 Using REAL API data is key.
 In a 2022 survey, we found that 96% of respondents would like to be notified of an attack before it happens, the other 4% were not opposed, so by enabling projects to be cognizant of present vulnerabilities we can directly impact the health of their blockchains and the happiness of their consumers.

-Sena is the first risk advisory platforms to using AI/ML to analyze attacks on any blockchain-based cryptocurrency.
+Rektify AI uses AI/ML to analyze attacks on any blockchain-based cryptocurrency.
 By way of ANNs we can analyze attack specific data in the decentralized finance domain.

 | Attack Example | Attack Date | Protocol Type | Attack Type  | Artificial Neural Network Application | Sources |
 |-----------| -------- | -------- | ------------- | -------------- | ----------- |